chrisvmiller/randomlyunique/content/pages/about.md

 In addition to being incredibly witty and humble, I pride myself with my positive and upbeat attitude.
 I also have an absolutely perfect wife and pretty darn good life!
 If you want to contact me for any reason, feel free to send a message!
-And, if you want $20 of free <a href="https://www.uber.com/">Uber</a> rides, use this promotion code: AFSRK

 Hope you enjoy my data blog!
 I post all updates on twitter, so be sure to follow me!